 The United States has a long tradition of pioneering the making of things, but recently these efforts have come into question for a variety reasons.
 Changes in labor markets and the supply of energy are two such reasons.
 The role of technology is perhaps one of the most disruptive.
 Some fear that automated equipment will put people out of jobs, but there are emerging examples of people and technology working together.

 Although technology can take away some jobs, it also creates new opportunities for innovation.
-In a recently released book entitled Making in America, researchers posit that changes in how we create things will drive innovation.
+According to the authors of Making in America, changes in how we create things will drive innovation.
 Technology can speed production and provide more energy sources.
 It can also help level the playing field when it comes to labor costs.
 Instead of thinking of robots as job stealers, we ought to think of them as job changers.
 For decades, some among us have been foreboding that robots will steal our jobs, putting us out of work, leaving us desolate and wayward.
 But, in fact, many of these predictions have failed to come true.
 And where robots have entered the workforce, they often work along side people, supporting them where and when necessary.
 This is perhaps a more sensible way to envision the future, one in which robots do the jobs we won’t — or can’t — do.

 Robots are extending our reach beyond our grasp.
 Automated assembly has been around for decades, with people typically feeding materials into the assembly line and robots performing dangerous or repetitive tasks.
 Future versions of these manufacturing facilities might, in fact, be completely empty of people yet be heavily under the influence of skilled workers.
 Called ‘cloud manufacturing’, researchers envision people providing their skills remotely around the world.
 A person with a particular skill could virtually work at numerous manufacturing facilities, using robots to execute their commands on physical objects.
 In other words, workers might be able to build a car from home.